hkd987/type-compiler/docs/ide-integration.md

 Pattern suggestions are generated based on the type of validator.
 For example:
 - Email validators will suggest field names related to email communication
 - UUID validators will suggest field names related to identifiers
 - Numeric range validators will suggest field names appropriate for that range (like latitude/longitude)

+When custom error messages are defined, they will be shown in the IDE tooltips to help developers understand what validation failures would look like for users.